Appointments Process

 6. maintaining strict non-access to our files, except as provided for in the legislation, including government personnel not associated with the Committee;

-7. holding all meetings and interviews in non-government locations.
+7. holding all meetings and interviews virtually or in non-government locations.

 Criteria for Appointment